Altinn/altinn-studio-docs/content/community/about/open-source/_index.en.md

-And we're not alone thinking like this; the UK government action plan [Open Source, Open Standards and Re­Use](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/61962/open_source.pdf) describes reuse as both a policy and a principle.
+And we're not alone thinking like this; the UK government action plan [Open Source, Open Standards and Re­Use](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/61962/open_source.pdf)
+(PDF) describes reuse as both a policy and a principle.

 We facilitate reuse and sharing at all levels of the architecture, from [our principles](/principles) to the entire platform and infrastructure, down to design and GUI-components, code and configuration.